-Rumored to be called the Galaxy S20, S20+, and S20 Ultra, Samsung’s new flagship smartphone series is expected to have significant upgrades from its predecessors.
-Apple’s iPhone 11 Pro series is currently the fastest and most powerful mobile phone today, but how will the Korean giant’s upcoming series compare?
-We deep dive into the leaked features of the Galaxy S20+ and compare them side by side with the highly-acclaimed iPhone 11 Pro Max to find out.
+Updated 26 March 2020: The Galaxy S20, S20+, and S20 Ultra are Samsung’s new line of 5G enabled smartphones that hit the market in Spring 2020.
+How will the Korean giant’s flagship mid-tier smartphone stack up against Apple’s high-end iPhone?
+We deep dive into the features of the Galaxy S20+ 5G and compare them side by side with the highly-acclaimed iPhone 11 Pro Max to find out.

-Samsung Galaxy S20+ vs iPhone 11 Pro Max Comparison Chart
+Galaxy S20+ 5G vs iPhone 11 Pro Max Comparison Chart

 |Display||120 Hz Infinity-O Dynamic AMOLED display||60 Hz Super Retina XDR OLED display|